dewloosh/SigmaEpsilon/README.md

 > **Warning**
 > This package is under active development and in an **alpha stage**.
 Come back later, or star the repo to make sure you don’t miss the first stable release!

-`SigmaEpsilon` is a high-performance Python library for structural analysis and optimization.

 ## Highlights

-Head over to the Quick Examples page in the docs to explore our gallery of examples showcasing what PyVista can do!
-Want to test-drive PyVista?
+Head over to the Quick Examples page in the docs to explore our gallery of examples showcasing what SigmaEpsilon can do!
+Want to test-drive SigmaEpsilon?
 All of the examples from the gallery are live on MyBinder for you to test drive without installing anything locally: Launch on Binder.

-The namespace `sigmaepsilon` consists of four main blocks:

 ### Overview